VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ## Forced liquidations

 Usually, accounts are only eligible to be liquidated if they are under-collateralized, as described in the previous sections.
-An exception is if "forced liquidations" are enabled for a market or an individual user account in a market.
-In this case borrow positions can be liquidated in that market even when the health rate of the user is greater than 1 (i.e. when the account is collateralized).
+An exception is if "forced liquidations" are enabled for a market or an individual account in a market.
+In this case, borrow positions can be liquidated in that market even when the health rate of the account is greater than 1 (i.e. when the account is sufficiently collateralized).
 Additionally, the close factor check is ignored, allowing the liquidation of 100% of the debt in one transaction.

 This feature is based on the implementation done by Compound V2 [here](https://github.com/compound-finance/compound-protocol/pull/123/files).
 Compound V2 allows "forced liquidations" on markets as soon as the Collateral factor is zero, the Reserve factor is 100% and the borrows are paused.
 Venus defines a feature flag to enable/disable "forced liquidations", configurable directly via VIP, not based on other parameters.
 Compound community talked about this feature in [this post](https://www.comp.xyz/t/deprecate-fei-market/3513).

-On Venus, forced liquidations can be enabled either for an entire market (in this case all borrow positions in this market can be forcefully liquidated), or for individual accounts in a market (in this case, only the borrows of a particular user can be forcefully liquidated in this market).
-The account borrow can be liquidated if any of the two flags is enabled.
+On Venus, forced liquidations can be enabled either for an entire market (all borrow positions in the market can be forcefully liquidated), or for individual accounts in a market (only the borrows of a particular account can be forcefully liquidated in the market).

-To check if forced liquidations are enabled for the entire market, the function `Comptroller.isForcedLiquidationEnabled(address vToken)` can be called on the Comptroller contract of the pool, providing the address of the market to check.
-To check if forced liquidations are enabled for an individual account in the market, the function `Comptroller.isForcedLiquidationEnabledForUser(address borrower, address vToken)` can be used.
+To check if forced liquidations are enabled for an entire market, the function `Comptroller.isForcedLiquidationEnabled(address vToken)` can be called on the Comptroller contract of the pool with the address of the market.
+To check if forced liquidations are enabled for an individual account in the market, the function `Comptroller.isForcedLiquidationEnabledForUser(address borrower, address vToken)` can be used, providing the account and market address as arguments.

 {% hint style="info" %}